aarongreenwald/website/blog/sentry-new-relic-anodot-integration.md

 In other words, Sentry’s web app is focused on drilling in to a specific issue/error and studying the events that occurred that match that issue.
 That’s a really important thing to have, but it’s only half of what I need.

 When I walk into my office in the morning, I want to see a big number on the wall that represents our error count in the last hour.
-I’d like to see a graph that shows the error trend in the last few hours compared with last week at the same time (since usage is often cyclical by day of week) and maybe a longer term trend graph.
+I’d like to see a graph that shows the error trend in the last few hours compared with last week at the same time (since usage is often cyclical by day of week).
+And maybe throw in a longer term trend graph, because, why not?
+I also like to see some color.
+Maybe green when things are good, yellow when they're so-so, and red when they're positively SCARY.
+I don't want to have to look at my monitor too closely, I want it to jump out at me every time I walk by it.

 ## Enter New Relic